7 Simple Steps

-Here comes the fun part where you get to shop around at different banks and credit unions to see who’s offering your LLC the most convenience, perks, reduced fees, bonuses and other business services.
+Here comes the fun part where you get to shop around at different banks to see who’s offering your LLC the most convenience, perks, reduced fees, bonuses and other business services.
 Don’t just assume where you conduct banking personally is the best option.
 It very well might not be.

 Check out the perks with many mainstream Business Checking Accounts that made top pick lists like Capital One and Chase.
 Even if you don’t want to work with those banks, you’ll begin to learn the lingo, so to speak.

 It’s not mandatory or a legal requirement, but what it does is add a layer of safety for everyone involved (including the company) and lays out duties/responsibilities.
 It also, “Defines each member or manager’s rights, powers, and entitlements.
 This includes capital accounts, membership interest, distributions of profit and allocated tax responsibility, etc.”

 So as you can see it’s very important and critical to any legitimate business platform with structure.
 To get started, consider checking out a nifty Operating Agreement Tool which you can customize yourself.